michael-lynch/open-weather/README.md

-#Open Weather
+# Open Weather

 A simple, lightweight jQuery plugin used to display the current weather of any city using the free <a href="http://openweathermap.org/api" target="_blank">OpenWeatherMap API</a>.

 This plugin allows you to display the location, the current temperature, the current low temperature, the current high temperature, a description of the current weather, a weather icon, the humidity level, the wind speed, the time the sun will rise, and the time the sun will set.

-<strong>An API key is not required but it is reccomended. <a href="http://openweathermap.org/login">Register here</a> to obtain an OpenWeatherMap API key for your application.</strong>
+<strong>An API key is not required but it is reccomended. <a href="http://openweathermap.org/login">Register</a> your application to obtain an OpenWeatherMap API key.</strong>

 <a href="http://michael-lynch.github.io/open-weather/" target="_blank">See demo</a>

-##Instructions
+## Instructions

 Include jQuery and the plugin in the head or footer of your page.

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>

 <script src="/js/plugins/openWeather.js"></script>
 ```